China–United States relations: Competition for regional influence

-In 2009, the United States requested China to open the Wakhjir Pass on the Afghan-Chinese border as an alternative supply route for the U.S. and NATO in their campaign in Afghanistan.
+In 2009, the United States requested China to open the Wakhjir Pass on the Sino-Afghan border as an alternative supply route for the U.S. and NATO during their operations in Afghanistan.
 China refused the request.

-Countries in Southeast Asia have responded to Chinese claims for sea areas by seeking closer relations with the United States.
+ASEAN and the various Southeast Asian states have responded to Chinese claims for sea areas by seeking closer relations with the United States.
 American Defense Secretary Leon Panetta said that in spite of budget pressures, the United States would expand its influence in the region to counter China's military buildup.

 Shared concerns in the face of China have prompted the United States to step up cooperation with China's geopolitical rivals such as India, drawing greater opposition from China.

+In the Chinese view, the United States has broken trust in the bilateral relationship through a containment strategy implemented via the Obama administration's pivot to East Asia and the Asia-Pacific, the development of the TPP, and the trade war launched by the Trump administration.

-Cyberwarfare and election meddling
+Cyberwarfare and election interference

 The US Department of Justice investigation into fundraising activities uncovered evidence that Chinese agents sought to direct contributions from foreign sources to the Democratic National Committee (DNC) before the 1996 presidential campaign.
 The Chinese embassy in Washington, D.C., was used to co-ordinate contributions to the DNC.

 In 2014, Chinese hackers hacked the computer system of the US Office of Personnel Management, resulting in the theft of approximately 22 million personnel records that were handled by the office.
 Former FBI Director James Comey stated, "It is a very big deal from a national security perspective and from a counterintelligence perspective.
 It's a treasure trove of information about everybody who has worked for, tried to work for, or works for the United States government."

-In October 2018, the Senate Homeland Security and Governmental Affairs Committee held a hearing on the threat to the US posed by China.
+In October 2018, the Senate Homeland Security and Governmental Affairs Committee held a hearing on the threat to the U.S. posed by China.
 Before the hearing, Bloomberg released an article that stated that China is embedding technology in microchips that are sent to America that collect data on American consumers.
 However, both FBI Director Christopher Wray and Homeland Security Secretary Kirstjen Nielsen declined to confirm that statement.
-Nielsen said that China has become a major threat to the US and also confirmed, in an answer to a question from a senator, that China is trying to influence US elections.
+Nielsen said that China has become a major threat to the U.S. and also confirmed, in an answer to a question from a senator, that China is trying to influence U.S. elections.

 In 2019, two Chinese nationals were indicted for the Anthem medical data breach.
 About 80 million company records were hacked, stoking fears that the stolen data could be used for identity theft.
 In February 2020, the United States government indicted members of China's PLA for hacking into Equifax and plundering sensitive data as part of a massive heist that also included stealing trade secrets.
 Private records of more than 145 million Americans were compromised in the 2017 Equifax data breach.